 Start Foundation adopted the Venture Philanthropy model (VP).
-VP works to build stronger social purpose organisations by providing them with both financial and non-financial support in order to increase their social impact.
-Start Foundations approach includes both the use of social investment and grants.
-The key characteristics are: high engagement, tailored financing, multi-year support, non-financial support, involvement of networks, organisational capacity-building and performance measurement.
-The field of operations includes charities, socially driven business as well as traditional business.
-The total amount of annual spending, both grants and investments, is approx.4-6 million euros annually.
-Since 2014 Start Foundation has embraced the idea of mission-related investment.
-At least 10% of its endowment should be invested in a mission-related manner by 2018.
+VP works to build stronger social purpose organizations by providing them with both financial and non-financial support in order to increase their social impact.
+Start Foundation’s approach includes both the use of social investment and grants.

 How to achieve the objectives over the years?

-1998 – 2002 Emphasise Empowerment of marginalised groups
+1998 – 2002 Emphasis on Empowerment of marginalized groups

 2002 - 2008 Introducing investments in social entrepreneurship

-2015 – 4 clear objectives:
+2015 - 2018

 Creating new jobs (in circular economy)

-Making business more inclusive
+Making businesses more inclusive

-Empowering those most in need
+Empowering those in the greatest need

-Most important publications over the years:
+Most important Start Foundation publications over the years:

-The Vulnerable: why government policies fail
+The Vulnerable: why government policies fail 2014

-Valuenomics: investment strategy driven by values
+Valuenomics: investment strategy driven by values 2016

-Social Impact Bonds, a practical guide
+Social Impact Bonds, a practical guide 2017

-Some eye-catching investments over the years:
+Some eye-catching investments/initiatives over the years:

 1999 First job office for HIV-infected people

-2006 Introducing micro credits for unemployed entrepreneurs
+2006 Introducing micro credits for refugees and ex-offenders

 2008 Introducing crisis credits to enable SME businesses to survive the crisis